 Best Toys for 3-Month-Old Brain Development (Simple & Affordable)

-Understanding Your 3-Month-Old’s Developmental Needs
+Understanding Your 3-Month-Old Child’s Developmental Needs

-What’s Happening in Your Baby’s Brain Now
+What’s Happening in Your Child’s Brain at This Time

-• Visual processing abilities through high-contrast patterns
+• Visual processing systems by presenting high-contrast patterns,

-• Tactile exploration through varied textures
+• Tactile systems using varied textures and

-• Motor skills through grasping opportunities
+• Motor skills by providing opportunities to grasp.

-The Importance of Simple Toys
+The Value of Low-Tech Toys

-• Active rather than passive engagement
+• Active versus passive

-• Multi-sensory exploration
+• Multi-sensory

 • Parent-child interaction

-• Imaginative play foundations
+• Imagination’s play bedrock

-Best Developmental Toys for Your 3-Month-Old
+The Best Developmental Toys for Your 3-Month-Old

 High-Contrast Visual Stimulation Toys